| The

 That would have been the end of the story but for Bruce "Cousin Brucie"

-companies.
-Much to everyone's surprise, the phones 'lit up': His radio audience loved it,
+everyone's surprise, the phones 'lit up': His radio audience loved it, and

-and "Close To You" was officially added to the station's play-list.
+"Close To You" was put into heavy rotation on the station's play-list.

-In the days following, as these things go, top 40 stations all over the country picked it up because WNBC was on it.
+In the days following, as these things used to go, top 40 stations all over the country picked it up because WABC was on it.
 For 2 or 3 weeks,

-The Clams' "Close To You" was a national
+The Clams' version of "Close To You" was a national

-turntable hit and The Clams were a household word, demonstrating yet again that
+turntable hit getting extensive airplay and The Clams were a household word, demonstrating yet again that

 in America, poor taste is contagious.

-"turntable hit" means it's big on the radio but you can't buy it anywhere.
+"turntable hit" was used to describe a record that was very popular on the radio but you couldn't buy it anywhere.

-Remember, CTI hadn't pressed enough to send to stores.
+Remember, CTI hadn't pressed any copies to send to stores.

 |